SHREYAJAIN14/biodefence/README.md

 These notebooks were developed as part of a hands-on project inspired by an AWS Deep Learning Institute (DLI) lab.

-⚠️ **Note:** The dataset used in this project is hosted in a restricted S3 bucket (`s3://dli-lms/...`) and is not publicly available.
-Code is provided for learning purposes.

 ---

 ## 📁 Notebooks